fmarino-412/ServerlessFlowBench/readme.md

 In order to create a Node.js package to deploy:

 1. define the `package.json` file with every needed dependency (an example can be found in the Amazon Web Services Node.js section),
-3. put `package.json` file and `.js` code files inside the project root to deploy and pass its absolute path to the deployment utility.
+2. put `package.json` file and `.js` code files inside the project root to deploy and pass its absolute path to the deployment utility.

 #### Python:

 In order to create a Python package to deploy:

-1. put every needed `.py` file in the package root and
+1. put every needed `.py` file in the package root,
 2. create a `requirements.txt` file in the package root with every needed dependency.

 The deployment process is similar to the ones for Node.js and Java in Google Cloud Platform.